You might be surprised to find out that the common belief that man has (or is) an immortal soul is not a teaching that comes from the Bible.

 What happens after death is a mystery, complicated by the belief most people have that death doesn’t really mean the end of life.
 Most Christians and non-Christians alike assume that when a good person dies, his or her soul immediately departs for heaven (or some eternal reward), and when an evil person dies, he or she goes to the burning fires of hell (or some place of eternal punishing) to be tormented for eternity.

 That belief is based on the false premise that each of us is an immortal soul living in a physical body, and when the body dies, the soul continues to live.
 If that were true, then the soul would need some place to go when the body dies—which brings us to the common conceptions of heaven and hell.

 The truth is a completely different scenario.
 When we understand what life and death are all about, we can know that something much better does await those who have died—but it probably isn’t what you thought.
-The Bible reveals that the soul is not immortal and at death a person goes neither to heaven nor to hell.
+The Bible reveals that the soul is not immortal and after death a person goes neither to heaven nor to hell.

 In Genesis 2:7 we read, “And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being.”

 Notice that the passage doesn’t say Adam was given a soul or that some form of life called a “soul” was put within him.
 It says that he became a living being (nephesh in Hebrew).

 People are living beings, miraculously given the gift of life by God through creation.
 Experience and Scripture tell us that everyone’s life ends in death.
 But then what?